EverydayCalculator

 Rent vs Buy in San Antonio

 Is it better to rent or buy in San Antonio?
-With a calculated monthly payment of ~$2,030, buying is currently more expensive monthly than the average rent.
-However, buying locks in your housing cost against future Texas inflation.
+With a calculated monthly payment of ~$2,149, buying allows you to build equity.
+While specific rent comparisons vary, buying locks in your housing cost against future Texas inflation.

 Hidden Costs: Property Taxes

 Generic calculators often get San Antonio wrong because they underestimate taxes.
-Our San Antonio Mortgage Calculator uses the specific Texas property tax rate of 2.1%, which adds roughly $508/mo to your real payment.
+Our San Antonio Mortgage Calculator uses the specific Texas property tax rate of 2.1%, which adds roughly $242/mo to your real payment.

 First-Time Buyer Tips (FHA & PMI)